Austin Currie

-Joseph Austin Currie (11 October 1939 – 9 November 2021) was an Irish politician who served as a Minister of State for Justice with responsibility for Children's Rights from 1994 to 1997.
+Joseph Austin Currie (11 October 1939 – 9 November 2021) was an Irish politician who served as a Minister of State with responsibility for Children's Rights from 1994 to 1997.
 He served as a Teachta Dála (TD) for the Dublin West constituency from 1989 to 2002, representing Fine Gael, and as a Member of the Parliament of Northern Ireland (MP) for East Tyrone from 1964 to 1972, representing the Nationalist Party and later the Social Democratic and Labour Party (SDLP).

 Early life

-Born in Coalisland, Co Tyrone on 11 October 1939, Austin was the eldest of 11 children born to Mary (née O’Donnell) and John Currie.
-He was educated at the renowned St Patrick's academy, Dungannon, and graduated in politics and history from Queen's University Belfast.
+Born in Coalisland, County Tyrone on 11 October 1939, Austin was the eldest of 11 children born to Mary (née O’Donnell) and John Currie.
+He was educated at the renowned St Patrick's Academy, Dungannon, and graduated in politics and history from Queen's University Belfast.
 On 20 June 1968, he squatted at a Kinnard Park house given to a Unionist secretary during a housing protest in Caledon.
 All 14 houses in the new council development had been allocated to Protestants.
 Then a sitting MP in the home rule Parliament of Northern Ireland, Currie's protest was unanimously approved by the Nationalist Party the next day.
 This was one of the catalysts of the civil rights movement in Northern Ireland.

 Political career

+Northern Ireland

 Currie became an active member in the Northern Ireland Civil Rights Association.
 He would later speak about the effect of partition on Catholics in Northern Ireland: "Partition was used to try to cut us off from the rest of the Irish nation.
 Unionists did their best to stamp out our nationalism and, the educational system, to the extent it could organise it, was oriented to Britain and we were not even allowed to use names such as Séamus or Seán.
 When my brothers' godparents went to register their birth, they were told no such names as Séamus or Seán existed in Northern Ireland and were asked for the English equivalent."

 In 1964 he was elected in a by-election as a Nationalist MP for East Tyrone in the 10th House of Commons of the Parliament of Northern Ireland, following the death of the sitting Nationalist MP, Joe Stewart.
 He retained he seat in both the general election to the 11th House of Commons in November 1965 and the 12th House of Commons in February 1969.
 This was the last election to the home rule Parliament at Stormort, before it was suspended by the UK Government in March 1972, and formally abolished in July 1973.